History of the United Arab Emirates: Since 2020

 The first confirmed COVID-19 case in the United Arab Emirates was announced on 29 January 2020.
 It was the first country in the Middle East to report a confirmed case.

 The United Arab Emirates launched the Emirates Mars Mission that year, a United Arab Emirates Space Agency uncrewed space exploration mission to Mars.
 The Hope probe was launched on 19 July 2020, and went into orbit around Mars on 9 February 2021.
 The United Arab Emirates became the first Arab country and the fifth country to reach Mars, and the second country to enter Mars' orbit on its first try (after India).
 In April 2023, The New York Times reported an updated global map of Mars based on images from the Hope spacecraft.

 During the early 2020s, the UAE began overhauling its criminal and civil laws.
 It legalized alcohol, ended lighter punishments for honor killings, enacted harsher punishments for rape and sexual harassment, allowed foreigners to follow their home-country's family laws for marriage and inheritance rather than Sharia, reduced penalties for drugs and having a child when unmarried, and allowed unmarried couples to live together.
 Economic changes have allowed foreigners to own businesses without a UAE partner.
 The UAE moved to a Saturday-Sunday weekend at the beginning of 2022, with Friday a working half-day.
 Homosexuality remained illegal, although a new 21+ age rating allowed uncensored movies to be shown.

 Expo 2020 was a World Expo hosted by Dubai from 1 October 2021 to 31 March 2022.
 Originally scheduled for 20 October 2020 to 10 April 2021, it was postponed due to the COVID-19 pandemic in the United Arab Emirates.
 Despite the postponement, organizers kept the name Expo 2020 for marketing and branding purposes.
 The event recorded more than 24 million visits in its six months.

 On 22 February 2022, the Museum of the Future was opened by the government.
 The date was chosen because it is a palindrome date.
 The museum is devoted to Dubai's innovative and futuristic technologies.
 On 14 May 2022, Sheikh Mohamed bin Zayed Al Nahyan was elected as UAE president after the death of Sheikh Khalifa bin Zayed Al Nahyan.

 The Emirates Lunar Mission was the first mission to the Moon from the UAE.
 The mission by Mohammed bin Rashid Space Centre (MBRSC) sent a lunar rover named Rashid to the Moon aboard ispace's Hakuto-R Mission 1 lander.
 Launched on 11 December 2022 on a Falcon 9 Block 5 rocket, the rover attempted to land in the Atlas crater.
 On 25 April 2023, seconds before the attempted landing, communication with the Hakuto-R lander was lost.
 The ispace team confirmed that the spacecraft had crashed into the Moon and was destroyed.

+The UAE and the 2026 Iran War

+Following Operation Epic Fury, Iran launched missiles to Israel and Gulf States, including the UAE; damage was reported in Al-Dhafra Airbase, Fairmont the Palm Hotel, Burj Al-Arab, and Dubai International Airport.